Foreign policy of Donald Trump during the 2016 presidential election: Overview

-In a New York Times interview in July 2016, Presidential Nominee Trump "repeatedly defined American global interests almost purely in economic terms," with the nation's "roles as a peacekeeper, as a provider of a nuclear deterrent against adversaries like North Korea, as an advocate of human rights and as a guarantor of allies' borders" being "quickly reduced to questions of economic benefit to the United States."
+In a New York Times interview in July 2016, Trump "repeatedly defined American global interests almost purely in economic terms," with the nation's "roles as a peacekeeper, as a provider of a nuclear deterrent against adversaries like North Korea, as an advocate of human rights and as a guarantor of allies' borders" being "quickly reduced to questions of economic benefit to the United States."

 A 68-page document likely written by and under the direction of the Trump administration's national security adviser, Lt.
 Gen. H.R.
 McMaster was released by the Trump administration in December 2017, which has been referred to as outlining the administration's doctrine pertaining to foreign policy goals.

 United States Armed Forces and defense spending

 Trump stated in a December 2015 Republican primary debate that "Our military is a disaster," and in a July 2016 on-air radio broadcast described the United States Armed Forces as "depleted and in horrible shape."

-In July 2016, retired U.S. Marine Corps General John R. Allen, who supports Trump's opponent Hillary Clinton, gave a forceful speech against Trump at the 2016 Democratic National Convention.
+In July 2016, retired U.S. Marine Corps General John R. Allen, who supported Trump's opponent Hillary Clinton, gave a forceful speech against Trump at the 2016 Democratic National Convention.
 Trump responded by calling the four-star military leader "a failed general" and saying that he had never met him.

-Trump has stated on several occasions that if elected president, he "would increase [spending] on the military."
-Trump claims that the United States Armed Forces will be "funded beautifully" if he was elected president.
-While Trump has not offered specifics on defense spending under a Trump presidency, he has repeatedly called for a U.S. military buildup and has criticized President Barack Obama's military spending strategy.
+Trump stated on several occasions that if elected president, he "would increase [spending] on the military."
+Trump claimed that the United States Armed Forces would be "funded beautifully" if he was elected president.
+While Trump did not offer specifics on defense spending under a Trump presidency, he repeatedly called for a U.S. military buildup and criticized President Barack Obama's military spending strategy.
 Trump has criticized the decline in the numbers of active-duty armed forces, Navy ships and Air Force planes since the end of the Cold War.
 Trump has pledged to rein in wasteful spending in the military.

 In an interview with Fox News in June 2015, Trump claimed: "There's nobody bigger or better at the military than I am."
 In an interview with The Washington Post, Trump said that he would not reveal his military plans for fear of informing the enemy: "I don't want them to know what I'm thinking, does that make sense?
 I want people to be guessing ...
 I don't want people to figure it out.
 I don't want people to know what my plan is.
 I have plans.
 I have plans!
 But I don't want to do it."